Pence tells GOP to stop lashing out at FBI over Trump search

 His pleas for restraint come as law enforcement officials warn of an escalating number of violent threats targeting federal agents and government facilities since agents last week searched Mar-a-Lago as part of the Justice Department’s investigation into the discovery of classified White House records recovered from Trump’s estate earlier this year.

-Speaking in New Hampshire, Pence was asked what went through his mind when he heard about the FBI search of Trump’s home.
-Pence, who like Trump is considering a 2024 presidential bid, said he has been troubled by what he called the politicization of the FBI.
+Speaking in New Hampshire, Pence said he has been troubled by what he called the politicization of the FBI.
 He also said the Justice Department and Attorney General Merrick Garland should be more forthcoming about what led authorities to conduct the search.

-But Trump’s former vice president also had a message for the GOP.
+But Pence, who is trying to stake out his own political path as he and Trump both consider 2024 presidential campaigns, also had a message for the GOP.

-“I also want to remind my fellow Republicans, we can hold the attorney general accountable for the decision he made without attacking the rank-and-file law enforcement personnel at the FBI,” he said at the Politics & Eggs event at St. Anselm College.
+“I also want to remind my fellow Republicans, we can hold the attorney general accountable for the decision he made without attacking the rank-and-file law enforcement personnel at the FBI,” he said at the Politics & Eggs event, a breakfast gathering at St. Anselm College for business leaders that has become a customary stop for White House hopefuls in the early-voting state.

 “The Republican Party is the party of law and order,” Pence continued.
 “Our party stands with the men and women who stand on the thin blue line at the federal and state and local level, and these attacks on the FBI must stop.
 Calls to defund the FBI are just as wrong as calls to defund the police.”

-Pence had previously refused to say whether he would engage with the House committee investigating the insurrection if the panel requested his testimony.
-On Wednesday, he said he would consider it.
+Before Wednesday, Pence had refused to say whether he would engage with the House committee investigating the insurrection if the panel requested his testimony.

 “If there was an invitation to participate, I would consider it,” Pence said, adding he would first reflect “on the unique role” he was serving as vice president.